SheshangPatel/BitBombers_Mined/README.md

 - Consider the example : "Give me diamond in H to K range".
     - Here the NLP will process and extract the parameter as "H to K"
     - We need to devise a method which should give paramater as ['H', 'I', 'J', 'K']
-- Another example is "Give me a diaomond having approx 3 ct weight"
+- Another example is "Show me diamonds having approx 3 ct weight"
     - Here the parameter extracted will be "approx 3 ct"
     - We format it with our API and give output "carat weight: [2.85, 3.15]"
 - To have such conditional intelligence in our chatbot, we must either train a model that way (which we cannot because it's in hands of Dialogflow)  or implement a program.